yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 1. April 2015–March 2016.
 ‘A test of the mechanism maintaining plant defense polymorphism in a wild *Arabidopsis*’, Research Fellowships for PhD Students, Grant ID:JP15J00400, Japan Society for the Promotion of Science (JSPS) (a single lead applicant; direct cost 1,200,000 JPY + indirect cost 360,000 JPY = 12,101 EUR upon the currency rate of the starting date + fellow’s own salary)

 ## Mentoring
+1. Iqra Akram (PhD student at Hokkaido University; Role: supervisor)
 1. Lukas Rohr (Master student at the University of Zurich; Role: supervisor)
-1. Chongmeng Xu (PhD student at the University of Zurich, PhD defended on 17 April 2023; Role: co-supervisor as 'Leitung der Dissertation')
+1. Dr. Chongmeng Xu (former PhD student at the University of Zurich, PhD defended on 17 April 2023; Role: co-supervisor as 'Leitung der Dissertation')
 1. Elina Jansone (Undergraduate internship at the University of Zurich; Role: supervisor)
 1. Kazuya Takeda (Research assistant at Ryukoku University; Role: daily supervisor as an employer)
-1. Silvija Milosavljevic (Undergraduate at the University of Zurich; Role: co-supervisor)
+1. Silvija Milosavljevic (Undergraduate internship at the University of Zurich; Role: co-supervisor)
-1. Dimitri Anderfuhren (Undergraduate at the University of Zurich; Role co-supervisor)
+1. Dimitri Anderfuhren (Undergraduate internship at the University of Zurich; Role co-supervisor)

 ## Teaching experience
 1. May 2024.
 Special Lecture of Agricultural and Environmental Biology, University of Tokyo, Japan (Role: one-time guest lecturer)